mattermost/docs/source/help/messaging/attaching-files.rst

 A maximum of 10 files can be attached per post.

-The default maximum file size for Cloud deployments is 100 MB, and this file size increase will be available for self-hosted deployments from Mattermost Server v5.33.
+The default maximum file size for attachments for Cloud deployments is 100 MB.
+For self-hosted deployments, this can be changed by the System Admin.